 Where land meets ocean in dramatic contrast and legendary scale.

-The Causeway Coast is Northern Ireland’s most iconic walking and adventure destination — a rugged stretch of basalt cliffs, sandy bays, ancient ruins, and sweeping sea views that feel almost otherworldly.
-From the mythic stones of the Giant’s Causeway to crumbling castles and wind-battered headlands, this is a place where every mile feels like a story.
-Perfect for self-guided walking holidays and coastal outdoor adventures, it offers cliff-top hikes, beach strolls, and chances to kayak, paddleboard, or even take a boat trip beneath towering rock faces.
+The Causeway Coast is Northern Ireland’s most iconic coastal landscape — a rugged stretch of basalt cliffs, sandy bays, ancient ruins, and sweeping sea views that feel almost otherworldly.
+From the mythic stones of the Giant’s Causeway to crumbling castles and wind-battered headlands, this is a place where every mile carries a story.
+It’s a powerful setting for walking holidays, where clifftop paths, beach walks, and quiet coastal trails unfold at the pace of the sea itself.

 Where to Walk, Paddle, and Explore